StarEngine/engine/README.md

 You can find more information at [our wiki](https://github.com/StarEngine/engine/wiki).

-## Unstable (develop): v0.1.1
-Patch notes for this patch and the previous versions can be found [here](https://github.com/StarEngine/engine/wiki/Patchnotes).
+The current version number and patch notes for this patch and the previous versions can be found [here](https://github.com/StarEngine/engine/wiki/Patchnotes).

 ## Index
 1. [Features](#features)